FORUMS

 • The culture of disagreement in Islam

-The Institute cordially invites academicians, researchers, and experts in the Central Eurasian region to submit applications for participation in the forum.
-The complete application must include a proposed title, an extended abstract (1000 words in length, containing a clear postulation of a research problem, objectives, originality, methodology, and expected findings), and brief biographical information (100 words).
-Applications are due by 25 June 2025 and should be sent to [email protected].
-The forum’s languages are English and Russian.
-Travel and accommodation expenses for selected paper presenters will be covered by the organizers.
+The complete application must include a proposed title, an extended abstract (1000-word text, containing a clear statement of the research problem, objectives, originality, methodology, and expected findings), and brief biographical information of the applicant (100 words).
+Applications are due by 15 May 2026 and should be sent to [email protected].
+If the application is accepted, the full paper (5000-7000 words) is anticipated to be submitted by 15 August 2026.
+Selected high-quality papers will be published as an edited book after the event.